Australian emerald

 Lord Howe Island, Norfolk Island, Lesser Sunda Islands and New Zealand.

 It is a small to medium-sized, long-legged dragonfly coloured black-metallic and yellow.

 In both males and females the inboard edge of the hindwing is rounded.

 The Australian emerald appears similar to the tau emerald (Hemicordulia tau).

+Etymology

+The genus name Hemicordulia is derived from the Greek ἡμι- (hēmi, "half"), combined with Cordulia, a genus name derived from the Greek κορδύλη (kordylē, "club" or "cudgel").
+The name refers to the close relationship of the genus to Cordulia.

+The species name australiae is Latin for "of Australia", referring to the origin of the original specimens.